Math Conference 2025

 Mike Long - Polk State College

-Using Codap to Strengthen Students’ Crtiical Thinking and Problem Solving
+Using Codap to Strengthen Students’ Critical Thinking and Problem Solving

 Killy Kim, Kelle George-Grizzell, Nancy Eschen, Le’Titia Parsons-Davis - FSCJ